Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 • Near frequently opened doors

 Some plants are especially sensitive to temperature fluctuations.
-Prayer plant care requires extra attention to temperature — they’ll protest with yellow leaves if exposed to cold drafts.
+A prayer plant requires extra attention here — it’ll protest with yellow leaves if exposed to cold drafts.

 6. Root Problems — Root Rot & Being Pot-Bound